-Waste Discharge Requirements - The owner or operator of any facility or activity that discharges, or proposes to discharge, waste that may affect groundwater quality or from which waste may be discharged in a diffused manner (e.g., erosion from soil disturbance) must first obtain a WDR permit from the CVRWQCB.
-The CVRWQCB regulates discharges from dairies and other confined animal facilities according to the antidegradation requirements of the Porter-Cologne Water Quality Control Act and the Water Quality Control Plan for the Sacramento River and San Joaquin River Basins.
-The project applicant has submitted a Report of Waste Discharge for the proposed dairy expansion.
-The CVRWQCB will be issuing Individual WDRs for the Borba Dairy Farms Expansion.
+• Waste Discharge Requirements - The owner or operator of any facility or activity that discharges, or proposes to discharge, waste that may affect groundwater quality or from which waste may be discharged in a diffused manner (e.g., erosion from soil disturbance) must first obtain a WDR permit from the CVRWQCB.
+The CVRWQCB regulates discharges from dairies and other confined animal facilities according to the anti-degradation requirements of the Porter-Cologne Water Quality Control Act and the Water Quality Control Plan for the Sacramento River and San Joaquin River Basins.
+The project applicant has submitted a Report of Waste Discharge Form 200 for the proposed dairy expansion (received by the Board on March 26, 2020).
+To permit the proposed expansion, the CVRWQCB would be required to issue Individual Waste Discharge Requirements (WDR) for the operation.
 The proponents of the dairy plan to comply with the evolving CVRWQCB Salt Control Program as well.